katharsis-project/katharsis-docs/source/katharsis-design.rst

 Request dispatcher creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The request dispatcher is the main integration point between Katharsis and any other web frameworks.
+The request dispatcher is the main integration point between Katharsis and other web frameworks.

-It has a single method ``handle`` thar receives the Request and builds up a ``ResponseContext``.
+It has a single method ``handle`` that receives the Request and builds up a ``ResponseContext``.

 .. code-block:: java